julelang/manual/src/memory/management/smart-pointers.md

 } // Frees allocation because ref count is 0, destroyed all references
 ```

-## Critical Points
-Jule has language-level concurrency and reference counting should be atomic for safe concurrency.
-Reference counting may not occur correctly if there is no atomicity in concurrency.
-That is, when a reference is referenced by a different reference, it must do so in an atomic way.
-But the fact that this happens all the time raises a problem: the critical impact on performance.

-Atomic operations are essential for references to be thread-safe, but in cases where this is not necessary?
-Atomicity means overhead, which means loss of performance.
-It is inherently unnecessary to have atomicity when atomicity is not required.
-Jule references works atomic because thread-safe must be guaranteed.

-This means that references will use atomicity for reference counting on each copy.
-This atomicity creates an atomicity overhead in memory with each copy operation.
-Obviously this shouldn't be a major cause of performance degradation in your runtime in most cases.
-However, references also contain a memory footprint.
-This memory footprint is the memory space allocated separately for the counter used in reference counting.

-All of these are minor overheads, but for performance-critical software, the developer may want to eliminate them.
-Smart pointers that do not do reference counting can be obtained with Unsafe Jule, so this burden can be alleviated up to a point, but there is no built-in feature to remove it completely.

----

-Some data types of Jule also use smart pointers in the background.
-This is because they reference each other the space they allocate.
-This is why some types use background smart pointers to minimize the amount of allocations.
-Therefore, they have additional overhead such as the additional atomicity of smart pointers and the memory space allocated for reference counting.

-List of all types which is performs internal reference counting:
-- Smart Pointers
-- Slice
-- Trait
-- Any
-- Str (for only heap allocated strings)

 ## Using Smart Pointers with Reference-Counted Types
 Data types that already perform reference counting can be used with smart pointers if supported.
 This does not pose any problem.
 Smart pointers perform a reference counting in themselves, if the data they carry has a reference counting, it does not interfere with them.